davidpham87/braindump/docs-md/cards/general.md

 ## TODO Diff, ediff

 -   `a` or `b` to select which version is correct.
 Append `x` for saving.
+-   In magit, use `e` for diffing with ediff.

 ## magit and git, gitimmersion